yaneldesigns/Text-slider/README.md

 # Text-slider
-The Ironman Group was looking for a slider to promote sales for races
+The Ironman Group was looking fora text only slider for the World Championship week to promote sales, live events and more.